 Devices

-In this part of RaceStudio 3 you will see and manage all the AiM devices the PC is connected to.
+In this part of RaceStudio 3 you can view and manage all AiM devices connected to your PC.

-The devices window is vertically divided in two parts: left and right.
+The Devices window is vertically divided into two parts:

 Live View